 Financial Eligibility for Ongoing Funding

-The individual is required to meet all eligibility criteria to continue to receive funding.
+The learner is required to meet all eligibility criteria to continue to receive funding.
 The learner will also be required to make acceptable progress.

 An individual who is seeking funding for part-time training is expected to: